ctrltz/meegsim/docs/user_guide/get_started/simulation.rst

 * Point-like sources (:meth:`SourceSimulator.add_point_sources`): the time course of activity is assigned to one vertex.

-* Cortical patches (:meth:`SourceSimulator.add_patch_sources`): the time course of activity is assigned to a set of vertices.
+* Patch-like sources (:meth:`SourceSimulator.add_patch_sources`): the time course of activity is assigned to a set of vertices.

 .. note::
     Currently, all vertices belonging to the patch have identical waveforms.

-* Noise sources (:meth:`SourceSimulator.add_noise_sources`): these sources are automatically considered as `noise` when adjusting the SNR, while point-like or patch sources are treated as `signal`.
+* Noise sources (:meth:`SourceSimulator.add_noise_sources`): these sources are automatically considered as `noise` when adjusting the SNR, while point- or patch-like sources are treated as `signal`.

 .. note::
     Currently, only point-like noise sources are supported.